 In the heart of the Texas Hill Country, the Inn on Barons Creek offers a relaxing stay with an onsite spa and scenic views.
 Close to Main Street in downtown, guests can walk to the National Museum of the Pacific War or the Pioneer Museum, where artifacts showcase the region’s German roots.

-At Lyndon B. Johnson State Park and Historic Site, visitors can learn more about LBJ by viewing films and exhibits in the visitor's center.
+At Lyndon B. Johnson State Park and Historic Site, visitors can learn more about LBJ by viewing films and exhibits in the visitor center.
 Also at the site, the Sauer-Beckmann Living History Farm is a farmstead originally built by Johann and Christine Sauer in 1869.
 The Beckmann family purchased the property and added a barn and Victorian home.
-Visitors can see the families’ original smokehouse, windmill, and water tank, period-dressed interpreters carry out typical daily chores such as raising livestock, tending the vegetable garden, and making soap.
+Visitors can see the original smokehouse, windmill and water tank and watch period-dressed interpreters carry out typical daily chores such as raising livestock, tending the vegetable garden and making soap.

-Transformed from a home into a bed and breakfast, the Rose Hill Manor in Stonewall now has 18 rooms where guests can choose between a suite or individual cottage.
-A lavish three-course breakfast includes a pastry or bread course, fruit bowl or smoothie, and hot entrée.
+Transformed from a home into a bed and breakfast, Rose Hill Retreat in Stonewall now has 18 rooms, and guests can choose between a suite or an individual cottage.
+A lavish three-course breakfast includes a pastry or bread course, fruit bowl or smoothie and hot entrée.
 At dinner, choose from a selection of local beer and wine.

 In 1890, Johnson City was named Blanco County seat as a result of the efforts of town namesake James Polk Johnson.
 Decades later, one of his descendants and a former resident of the town—Lyndon Baines Johnson—would find his way to the White House.

 Fourteen miles east of the LBJ Ranch District in Stonewall is the Johnson City District of Lyndon B. Johnson National Historical Park.
-At the visitors center, guests can view an exhibit showcasing Johnson’s life and accomplishments, as well as a tribute to his wife, Lady Bird Johnson.
-Notable artifacts include two LBJ ranch branding irons, campaign memorabilia, Lady Bird’s crimson suit, and White House china.
-Also in the district is his boyhood home (which he moved into with his parents when he was 5) and Johnson Settlement, where historic structures still stand as testament to the pioneer spirit.
+At the visitor center, guests can view an exhibit showcasing Johnson’s life and accomplishments, as well as a tribute to his wife, Lady Bird Johnson.
+Notable artifacts include two LBJ Ranch branding irons, campaign memorabilia, Lady Bird’s crimson suit and White House china.
+Also in the district is LBJ’s boyhood home (which he moved into with his parents when he was 5) and Johnson Settlement, where historic structures still stand as testament to the pioneer spirit.

 Pedernales Falls State Park sits on the banks of the Pedernales River.
-Trails range from easy to challenging, including the half-mile Twin Falls Nature Trail and six-mile Wolf Mountain Trail.
-There are creeks around the trails to cool down, campsites, and a swimming area downstream from the falls.
+Its trails, including the half-mile Twin Falls Nature Trail and 6-mile Wolf Mountain Trail, range from easy to challenging.
+There are creeks around the trails to cool down, campsites and a swimming area downstream from the falls.

 For lavish upscale dining, visit Bryan’s on 290.
 Notable menu items from the American bistro include beef tenderloin with a side of creamy whipped potatoes and a local harvest with fresh produce delivered daily from farmers.
 In true Hill Country fashion, each dish can be paired with a recommended wine.

-The Crossroads Inn is located on six acres of landscaped gardens, connected to paths leading to porch swings and private benches.
-The inn has six suites with king-sized beds, as well as a gift shop with handmade soaps, candles, jewelry, art, and antiques.
+The Crossroads Inn is located on 6 acres of landscaped gardens, connected to paths leading to porch swings and private benches.
+The inn has six suites with king-sized beds, as well as a gift shop with handmade soaps, candles, jewelry, art and antiques.